CoreyOliver/Wave_Release/checklist.md

 []calendar
-    [] select shipment on calendar and set up to another page [] onselect event - show all the orders for that date []change colors for events
+    [] select shipment on calendar and set up to another page [] onselect event - show all the orders for that date [x] create page to map out the data - <ShipDateInfo />
+            [] use the URL tag in fullcalendar as a link?
+    []change colors for events
         []multiple data events
             []update the controller to get there